 - The Association between Traditional Chinese Dietary and Herbal Therapies and Uterine Involution in Postpartum Women: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC30927...

 - NPR: For Chinese Moms, Birth Means 30 Days In Pajamas: https://www.npr.org/2011/07/20/138536998/for-chine...

 Laura Stropes, L.Ac. is a licensed practitioner of traditional Chinese medicine, with a great love of Chinese herbology.
 She has been practicing in the San Francisco Bay Area since 1998.
-She specializes in Chinese internal medicine, with a strong focus in TCM gynecology, fertility and pregnancy.
-She has also been an herbal consultant for Mayway since 1999.
-Laura was the project manager of the first two Mayway websites, coauthor of the book “A Practitioner’s Formula Guide: Plum Flower & Minshan Formulas” - Wrinkle, Stropes & Potts published in 2008, and has been the senior herbal consultant at Mayway since 2012.
-Laura may be reached at: [email protected]
+She specializes in Chinese internal medicine with a strong focus in TCM gynecology, fertility, and pregnancy.
+She was also an herbal consultant for Mayway for 18 years.
+Laura was the project manager of the first two Mayway websites, and coauthor of the book “A Practitioner’s Formula Guide: Plum Flower & Minshan Formulas” - Wrinkle, Stropes & Potts published in 2008.
+Laura may be reached at: email@example.com